allermat/audiovisual_adaptation_fMRI_EEG/README.md

 - [suplabel](https://uk.mathworks.com/matlabcentral/fileexchange/7772-suplabel)

 ## Contributors
 The code was mainly written by Máté Aller and Agoston Mihalik.
+Some of the code in the psychometric and neurometric function fitting was kindly provided by David Meijer.
+Some of the code in the fMRI analysis have been adapted from The Decoding Toolbox (Hebart, Goergen, & Haynes, 2015).